Build a Snowman for Preschoolers

 Affiliate Disclosure: “This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using those links.”

-This is a great activity to kick off the winter season, because it will help preschoolers practice their fine motor skills, and it will show you how their cutting skills and spatial awareness are developing.
+Build a Snowman is a great activity to kick off the winter season because it will help preschoolers practice their fine motor skills and show you how their cutting skills and spatial awareness are developing.

 Build a Snowman

-I think this is a very fun way for children to learn how to build a snowman.
-I know it is fun to play in the snow and build a real snowman, but in places like Florida, where we never see snow, it is a good alternative.
+This is a fun way for children to learn how to build a snowman.
+I know it is fun to play in the snow and build a real snowman, but it is a good alternative in places like Florida, where we never see snow.

-In a place where you see snow and you do get cold, it will give your children the opportunity to have the experience (kind of, I know!), and stay warm inside!
+In a place where you see snow and you do get cold, it will allow your children to have the experience (kind of, I know!), and stay warm inside!
 At least you get to build two very different snowmen.

 Build a Snowman Activity for Preschoolers